 Enjoy sweeping views of the Blue Mountains and sites including the Three Sisters and Jamison Valley.
 Hop onboard the Scenic Railway (or other rides) at Scenic World, enjoy a chef-prepared lunch (dietary requirements accommodated), and visit Featherdale Wildlife Park to see kangaroos and other native Australian critters.
 Price: $180.
 More info.

 Let’s recap what we just learned in this article.
 We’ve covered the best areas of Sydney above.
 Now you can decide where to stay while visiting!

 Top 5 neighborhoods to stay in Sydney

 As you have seen in this travel guide, there are a lot of things to explore, and deciding where to stay in Sydney is important.
 Whether you stay in Manly, Bondi Beach, Newtown, Chippendale or The Rocks, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great stay in Sydney.

-Check out our other articles about Sydney:
+Check out our other guides about the best places to stay in Sydney: